 This Chocolate Cauliflower Oatmeal recipe is a grain-free alternative to oatmeal.
-This makes it great for paleo or grain-free folks, or for those just wanting to try something different for a healthy breakfast.
+This makes it great for paleo or grain-free folks, or for those just wanting to try something different for a healthy breakfast made from vegetables.

 Okay, so Chocolate Cauliflower Oatmeal falls into that category of weird-sounding foods.
 A sweet dish using cauliflower just sounds wrong, but I promise you that it’s really good!
 I’m not even the first person to try cauli oats, I also found this apple and cinnamon version from The Healthy Foodie.